Interstate 4: Route description

 For the next 40 mi, I-4 passes through Greater Orlando, where the highway forms the main north–south artery.
-It enters Orange County, passes through Walt Disney World and by SeaWorld Orlando and Universal Orlando, and intersects all of the area's major toll roads, including the Beachline Expressway (SR 528), Florida's Turnpike, and the East–West Expressway (SR 408).
+From Kirkman Road to SR 434, is a 21 mi section of I-4 that underwent a $2.3-billion reconstruction, known as I-4 Ultimate, and was completed on February 26, 2022.
+This project replaced most bridges, changed the configurations of many intersections, and added four express toll lanes—named I-4 Express along the entire section.
+The route then intersects all of the area's major toll roads, including Florida's Turnpike, and the East–West Expressway (SR 408).
 Orlando's main tourist strip—International Drive—runs parallel and no more than 1.5 mi from I-4 between Kissimmee and Florida's Turnpike.
 Between Michigan Street and Kaley Avenue (about mile 81), I-4 turns due north (while still being signed east–west), heading past Downtown Orlando and its northern suburbs.
-A 21 mi section of I-4 from west of SR 435 to east of SR 434 (miles 75–96) underwent a $2.3-billion reconstruction, and was completed on February 26, 2022.
-This project replaced most bridges, changed the configurations of many intersections, and added two express toll lanes—named I-4 Express—in each direction.
+Between South Street and Magnolia/Ivanhoe Street in Downtown Orlando, the service road for the eastbound lanes is Garland Avenue and the service road for the westbound lanes is Hughey Street.

 After passing along the west side of Downtown Orlando, I-4 continues through the city's northern suburbs—including Winter Park, Maitland, Altamonte Springs, and Sanford.
 Around mile 91, I-4 enters Seminole County and, soon thereafter, shifts to a northeast heading.
 The Seminole Expressway (SR 417), after passing around the east side of Greater Orlando, has its northern terminus (exit 101B) at I-4 in Sanford.
-This intersection will also connect with the Wekiva Parkway (SR 429), at which point a full beltway (SR 429/SR 417; concurrent with I-4 for 2 mi) around Greater Orlando will be available.
+This intersection also connects with the Wekiva Parkway (SR 429), completing a full beltway (SR 429/SR 417; concurrent with I-4 for 2 mi) around Greater Orlando.
 On October 21, 2022, the first part of this connection opened to traffic, with the westbound I-4 to southbound SR 429 ramp opening to traffic, along with the section of the southbound lanes between the ramp and SR 46.